felys-lang/felys/README.md

 ## What is the Felys Programming Language?

 Felys is an interpreted programming language written in Rust that comes with a compiler and a runtime.
 Feel free to try it using the online [playground](https://exec.felys.dev/).
-Please note, however, that it is based on a legacy version of Felys.
-Once the ongoing reconstruction for the compilation framework is done, the websites will be updated.
+Please note, however, the language after reconstruction is very unstable and missing some features, e.g., neutral network.

 ## Components